Roldification/horde/README.md

 ## Description
 Looks like an ORM.
 Almost an ORM.
 Except that it's not.
-Horde is an Almost-ORM package I wrote for myself and my team at work.
+Horde is a dead simple Almost-ORM package I wrote for myself and my team at work.
 This will help us fetch SQL results just like in a decent ORM way (i.e: nested json result based on the declared relationship, etc).
 This uses `ozzo-dbx` for query execution under the hood and for the meantime only works for Microsoft SQL Server >= 2012.
 It used ozzo-dbx because I thought ozzo-dbx could provide what we wanted but it cannot, so what I did was I wrote Horde on top of it because I already had it.